oleh-vt/big-company/README.md

   If you have any doubts make a sensible assumption and document it

 ### Implementation assumptions
-- there are exactly 5 columns
+- there are exactly 5 columns; fewer number of columns is treated as an error
 - the columns appear if the following order: Id, firstName, lastName, salary, managerId
 - the values for Id, firstName, lastName and salary are required, the managerId may be blank
 - the Id, salary and managerId are positive integer numbers